Density decompositions of networks: The similarity of degree and density distributions

 \subsection{The dissimilarity of degree and density distributions of random networks}

 In contrast to the measurably similar degree and density distributions of real networks, the degree and density distributions are measurably {\em dis}similar for networks produced by many common random network models; including the preferential attachment (PA) model of Barabasi and Albert~\cite{BA99} and the small world (SW) model of Watts and Strogatz~\cite{ws1998}.
-We will discuss the degree-sequence model in Section~\ref{sec:ds}.
 We use $\tilde \beta_ {\rho\delta} (M)$ to denote the Bhattacharyya coefficient comparing the expected degree and density distributions of a network generated by a model $M$.

 \paragraph{Preferential attachment networks} In the PA model, a small number, $n_0$, of nodes seed the network and nodes are added iteratively, each attaching to a fixed number, $c$, of existing nodes.
 Consider the orientation where each added edge is directed toward the newly added node; in the resulting orientation, all but the $n_0$ seed nodes have indegree $c$ and the maximum indegree is $c$.
 At most $cn_0$ path reversals will make this orientation egalitarian, and, since $cn_0$ is typically very small compared to $n$ (the total number of nodes), most of the nodes will remain in the densest ring $R_c$.
 Therefore PA networks have nearly-trivial density distributions: $\rho_c \approx 1$.
-On the other hand the expected fraction of degree $c$ nodes is $\delta_c \approx 2/c^3$.
-Therefore $\tilde \beta_{\rho\delta}(\mbox{PA})\approx \sqrt{2/c^3}$, which quickly approaches 0 as $c$ grows, and is $\le 0.25$ for $c \ge 2$.
+On the other hand the expected fraction of degree $c$ nodes is $2/(c+2)$~\cite{barabasi2016}.
+Therefore $\tilde \beta_{\rho\delta}(\mbox{PA})\approx \sqrt{2/(c+2)}$.